-Iran's strategic cooperation in the development of nuclear and ballistic missile technology with the DPRK is an essential component of Iran's project to destabilize the Middle East and achieve regional dominance.
-The advancements Iran has made to its ballistic missile arsenal as a result of its illicit collaboration with North Korea enhance Iran's ability to confront the U.S. and its allies and increase the costs for responding to Iran's provocations.
+Iran's strategic cooperation in the development of ballistic missile technology with the DPRK is an essential component of Iran's project to destabilize the Middle East and achieve regional dominance.
+The advancements Iran has made to its ballistic missile arsenal as a result of its illicit collaboration with

+North Korea enhance Iran's ability to confront the U.S. and its allies and increase the costs for responding to Iran's provocations.
 Further, the enduring relationship between the DPRK and Iran greatly hinders international efforts to obstruct Iran's nuclear development and to terminate North Korea's nuclear weapons program.
 Notwithstanding the JCPOA, Iran retains a pathway to nuclear weapons capacity through its ties with North Korea, threatening the deal's efficacy.
 Indeed, the day after President Trump reimposed nuclear sanctions on Iran following his withdrawal from the JCPOA, North Korea's foreign minister met with President Hassan Rouhani in Tehran.

-Due to the intertwined nature of the DPRK and Iranian nuclear and missile programs, any effort to thwart Iran's illicit proliferation activities in perpetuity must also disrupt the Iranian-North Korean pipeline.
+The February, 2021 revelation that Iran and North Korea have resumed cooperation on the development of long-range ballistic missiles illustrates why reining in the Iran-DPRDue to the intertwined nature of the DPRK and Iranian nuclear and missile programs, any effort to thwart Iran's illicit proliferation activities in perpetuity must also disrupt the Iranian-North Korean pipeline.
 U.S. policymakers should consider the following measures to curtail Iran and North Korea's abilities to work in tandem to advance their destabilizing activities: